Uncrave by Licious

 To start with, the texture on the packaging looked great and i hoped the actual items would be just as good.

 Among the categories being sold on the platform, one has to click on “Plant Based Meat” to order the “chicken and mutton” kebabs.
-Other categories include chicken, fish and sea food, mutton, ready to cook, prawns and so on.
+Other (out-of-bounds) categories include chicken, fish and sea food, mutton, ready to cook, prawns and so on.

 Uncrave by Licious: Reasonably priced

-I placed an order for 4 plant based Uncrave seekh kebabs, both chicken and mutton each.
+I placed an order for 4 plant based single Uncrave seekh kebabs, both chicken and mutton each.
 The cost was Rs.
 650 for a total of 8 seekh kebabs.

 Neat and hygienic Packaging.
 And what an Aroma!